 That worry isn’t unfounded.
 Canceling an old card could certainly hurt your score.

-Is it possible to close that card without hurting your credit, or does it makes sense to close it even if you know your score might take a dip?
+Is it possible to close that card without hurting your credit, or does it make sense to close it even if you know your score might take a dip?

 The answer to both questions is a solid “maybe.”
 You might be able to limit the damage to your credit score by boosting the credit limits on your other cards or asking your issuer for a card downgrade.

 Intrigued?
-Let’s see how closing a credit card can affect your credit and what options exists if you choose to hold on to that old piece of plastic.
+Let’s see how closing a credit card can affect your credit and what options exist if you choose to hold on to that old piece of plastic.

 How will closing a credit card affect your credit?

-Jason Decker, a Denver-based travel rewards consultant with the site Nomad Travel Hacker, has a simple piece of advice for consumers who want to close their oldest credit cards: Don’t.
+Jason Decker, travel rewards consultant who runs the site Travel Rewards Coach, has a simple piece of advice for consumers who want to close their oldest credit cards: Don’t.

 That’s because closing an old credit card can hurt your score in two ways: